qzdl/pg-deploy/README.md

 ## Usage

 ### Preparation
 - Prepare reference database.
 This database will be used to calculate the differences between the states (commits) but shall not have any user schema defined.
 (Must be blank)
 - Install the extension
 - Set the proper permissions, so that the user who connects to the database in the context of this extension can create schema.
-- Create the extension for the database.
+- Create the extension for the database `CREATE EXTENSION pgdeploy;`

-### First commit
+### (with git) First commit
 - Create a git repository for your object declarations (tables, procedures, etc.), that you want to keep in the version control system.
-- Write the schema declaration or in case of a live system pg_dump the schema sql in to the repository so that you can restore it.
+- Write the schema declaration, or in case of a live/development system, `pg_dump` the schema sql in to the repository so that you can restore it.
-- Modify the sql declaration according to your need and make the first commit.
+- Modify the sql declaration according to your needs and make the inital repo commit.

 ### Further changes and rollbacks
 - Make your source code changes.
   - Any change in the object definitions are simply modifications of the